 Al-Faris International Horseback Archery Championship (Al-Faris IHAC) is a two-days event held in Jordan under the Royal Patronage of His Majesty King Abdullah II ibn Al-Hussein.
-Al-Faris Championship was first launched in Jordan in 2011 to promote this sport in the region and also, to present Horseback Archery as a worldwide cultural heritage sport.
+Al-Faris Championship was first launched in Jordan in 2011 to promote this sport in the region and also, to present Horseback Archery as a worldwide Intangible Cultural Heritage sport.

 - Al-Faris: “Al-Faris” is Arabic for “the knight”.
-The Arabice word is derived from “faras”, meaning “a horse”.
+The Arabic word is derived from “faras”, meaning “a horse”.
 “Al-Furusiyya” means “Equestrianism” in general, and it is the historical Arabic term for knightly martial arts and/or exercise, particularly during the Middle Ages, the Crusades, and the Mameluke period.
 The term also denotes “nobility, chivalry or heroism” – in other words “knighthood”.
 It also refers to those who are trained to use the spear, bows and arrows, and the lance, in addition to horse riding, wrestling, hunting, fighting, and mixed martial arts skills.

 - Knighthood: "Knighthood” is the title, rank, or status of a knight, and it is granted as an honorary title by a monarch.
 It is rooted in the values of truth, goodness, and beauty.
 The majority of world nations have known “knighthood” as one of their most important cultural traditions, and also, as one of the most prominent physical and spiritual activities.
 “Knighthood” and “Horsemanship” occupied a privileged place that no other sport occupied for those nations, many of which, equally in the East and West, regard horsemanship as “The Sport of the Nobility”.